vanilla/docs/content/developer/tools/building-frontend.md

 ## Site Sections

 Every addon may offer entrypoints for different "sections" of the site.
-These will get loaded based of the javascript files requested from the `AssetModel::getWebpackJsFiles(string $section)`.
+These will get loaded based off the javascript files requested from the `AssetModel::getWebpackJsFiles(string $section)`.

 __`forum` entries__